saileshrajk/tflroad/README.md

 Please change the Application ID and Application key in this file.

 ## Usage
-Included in the zip is a folder called published.
+Included is a folder called publish.
 It is a self contained folder.
 It needs the name of the road as an argument.
 The application can be run from with in here by executing the Tfl.RoadStatus.exe like below